facebook

 Boreal Wildlands

-Boreal Wildlands protects more than 1,300 kilometres of rivers and streams, vast carbon-storing peatlands and seemingly endless stretches of interior forest.
+Boreal Wildlands features more than 1,300 kilometres of rivers and streams, vast carbon-storing peatlands and seemingly endless stretches of interior forest.
 Boreal Wildlands alone stores more than 192 million tonnes of CO2e, equivalent to the average lifetime emissions of 3 million cars, demonstrating the direct positive impact this site’s conservation could have on stemming the global climate and biodiversity crises.

 Quick facts